sd17fall/softdes.web/notes/genefinder-solutions.md

 doctest.run_docstring_examples(find_all_ORFs_oneframe, globals())
 ```

-Instead of maintaining two variables `inside_orf` to remember if we're inside an ORF, and `remaining_orf_len` to track how much of the ORF is left, we can use `remaining_orf_len` for both: if this has the value 0, we're not in an ORF, otherwise it tells how many nucleotides of the ORF remain.
+Instead of maintaining *two* variables – `inside_orf` to remember if we're inside an ORF, and `remaining_orf_len` to track how much of the ORF is left – we can use just `remaining_orf_len` to serve both purposes.
+If this is greater than zero, we're in an ORF.
+If it's value 0, we're not.

+On the one hand, it's simpler to track this through a single variable instead of two.
+Then we don't have to think so hard to prove that the variables won't get out of sync with each other.
+On the other, using the variable for two purposes is trickier.

 ```python